ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/repository-management.md

     - Custom reward at the discretion of the team, for large projects or changes.

 - ![#ff9900](https://placehold.it/15/ff9900/000000?text=+) `Tier 1`
-    - Awarded for big features, important fixes or great improvements.
+    - Awarded for big features, important fixes or significant improvements.
 This is valued at 100 USD.

 - ![#ff9900](https://placehold.it/15/ff9900/000000?text=+) `Tier 2`
-    - Awarded for performance, minor features or large documentation changes.
+    - Awarded for performance, minor features or substantial documentation changes.
 This is valued at 50 USD.

 - ![#ffdd44](https://placehold.it/15/ffdd44/000000?text=+) `Tier 3`
     - Awarded for code refactoring, moderate docs changes or full translations.
 This is valued at 25 USD.